Lady Margaret Johnstone1

 Vice-Admiral Robert Fitzroy 2

-He was educated in February 1818 at Royal Naval College, Dartmouth, Devon, England.1 He gained the rank of Lieutenant on 7 September 1824 in the service of the Royal Navy.1 He gained the rank of Flag Lieutenant in August 1828, to Rear-Admiral Sir Richard Otway, on board H.M.S.
+He was educated in February 1818 at Royal Naval College, Dartmouth, Devon, EnglandG.1 He gained the rank of Lieutenant on 7 September 1824 in the Royal Navy.1 He gained the rank of Flag Lieutenant in August 1828, to Rear-Admiral Sir Richard Otway, on board H.M.S.
 Ganges.1 He was Captain of the H.M.S.
 Beagle between November 1828 and October 1836.1 He held the office of Member of Parliament (M.P.)
-(Tory) for Durham between 1841 and 1843.1 He held the office of Governor-General of New Zealand between 7 April 1843 and 18 November 1845.1 He was invested as a Fellow, Royal Society (F.R.S.) in 1851.1 He gained the rank of Rear-Admiral in 1857.1 He gained the rank of Vice-Admiral in 1863.1 He also had three daughters by his first wife.3 He has an extensive biographical entry in the Dictionary of New Zealand Biography.1
+(Tory) for Durham between 1841 and 1843.1 He held the office of Governor-General of New Zealand between 7 April 1843 and 18 November 1845.1 He was appointed Fellow, Royal Society (F.R.S.) in 1851.1 He gained the rank of Rear-Admiral in 1857.1 He gained the rank of Vice-Admiral in 1863.1 He also had three daughters by his first wife.3 He has an extensive biographical entry in the Dictionary of New Zealand Biography.1

 Child of Vice-Admiral Robert FitzRoy and Mary Henrietta O'Brien